spatial-computing/CASPER/README.md

 ArcCASPER (Capacity-Aware Shortest Path Evacuation Routing) is a custom Network Analyst tool that uses a state-of-the-art routing algorithm to produce evacuation routes to the nearest safe area for each evacuee or group of evacuees.
 It is an innovative new ArcGIS tool that can help city officials, public safety and other emergency departments to perform evacuation planning more intelligently and efficiently.

 ####Requirement
-  - ArcGIS Desktop 10.1
+ - ArcGIS Desktop 10.2
  - Network Analyst Extension
+ - (Optional) Background Geoprocessing (64-bit)

 ####Installation
 In order to install, first unzip the downloaded file.
 Next, execute the "install.cmd" script.
 This script needs to be run as an administrator in Windows Visa and later operating systems.
 Make sure any previous ArcCASPER installation is completely uninstalled.
 You may find detailed instructions in the user manual.